TEAMMATES/teammates/README.md

-### Contacting us
+## Contact us

 The best way to contact us is to [post a message in our issue tracker](https://github.com/TEAMMATES/teammates/issues/new).
 Our issue tracker doubles as a discussion forum.
 You can use it for things like asking questions about the project or requesting technical help.

 Alternatively (less preferred), you can email us at teammates@comp.nus.edu.sg.

-Blog: Visit the [TEAMMATES Blog](http://teammatesonline.blogspot.com/) to see our latest updates and information.
+Blog: visit the [TEAMMATES Blog](http://teammatesonline.blogspot.com/) to see our latest updates and information.